DIVD-NL/.github/README.md

 # .github repository DIVD-NL

-THis repository controls what the public profile of DIVD looks like.
+This repository controls what the public GitHub profile of DIVD looks like.